Argennon-Project/.github/profile/README.md

 By using cryptographic accumulators, the integrity of data on the Argennon cloud is guaranteed, and there is no need for trusting cloud servers.
-At the same time, by using a smart clustering algorithm the network usage and the overhead of the cryptographic commitment scheme is kept manageable.
+At the same time, by using a smart clustering algorithm the network usage and the overhead of the cryptographic proofs is kept manageable.

 An initial draft of the Argennon white paper can be found [here](https://raw.githubusercontent.com/aybehrouz/AVM/main/pdf/A.pdf).
 In addition,